MedicalGenomicsLab/Vigelint/CVPO/README.md

 <h2> Preparing the data for CVPO </h2>

-# Manual Steps - Downloading the Getting the Gene Data From ClinVar
+# Downloading the Getting the Gene Data From ClinVar

+_Step 1:_ open Gene_Specific_Summary_rsync.sh.
+Copy the command for the time interval you want to examine.
+With the command line natigate to the folder you wish to store the data in.
+In the command line enter the command you copied.
+Repeat for each time peroid you're interested in.

-_Manual Step 1:_ **Download the Gene Specific Summary Files**
+_Manual Alternative:_ **Download the Gene Specific Summary Files**

 - CVPO requires the information in the offical ClinVar tab delimited Gene Specific Summary files.